yuhongtian17/ViC/README.md

 sudo apt install libgl1-mesa-glx
 ```

-(2) An error may occur on the RTX 4090 server when training LMC: "RuntimeError: received 0 items of ancdata".
+(2) An error may occur on the RTX 4090 server when training ANT: "RuntimeError: received 0 items of ancdata".
 It can be solved by the following shell command:

 ```shell
 echo "ulimit -n 1048576" >> ~/.bashrc